 The school also has an International Student program in conjunction with Education Queensland International.
-During 2012 we had 30 international students from Belgium, Italy, Germany, Norway, Denmark, Russia and Sweden.
-During 2013 38 International students attended Urangan SHS., 21 from Germany, 10 from Norway, 6 from Italy and 1 from Japan.
-This program continues in 2014 with the school having a Level 2 Accreditation from Education Queensland International.
+During 2014 we had 41 international students, 1 from Belgium, 1 from Brazil, 1 from Japan, 7 from Italy, 11 from Norway and 20 from Germany.
+Students came for a period between 3 months and 1 year.
+During 2013 38 International students attended Urangan SHS, 21 from Germany, 10 from Norway, 6 from Italy and 1 from Japan.
+This program continues in 2015 with the school having a Level 2 Accreditation from Education Queensland International.